ProgramKingAbel/metrics-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and my Coding Partners.
+I would like to thank Microverse and my Coding Partners and Designer of the App [Nelson Sakwa on Behance](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>